The City of Clarence has a rich and varied history.

 Cultural History Plan 2018 – 2023

-Cultural History Advisory Committee
+Cultural History Working Group

 The committee provides advice and makes recommendations to assist Council with the implementation of the plan.